 In my research, I came across the word Craftivism which is a combination of craft and activism coined by Betsy Greer.
 What a perfect description!

-There is also a manifesto which is shown below and that you can find on her site HERE.
+There is also a manifesto which is shown below and was previously available on her site which is no longer active.

 It is fun to see the deep roots and history around crafts, such as embroidery used as a form of resistance or to help further social causes.
 Craftivism, while a new term, has been around for hundreds of years.
 You can learn more with this article, Embroidery as Record and Resistance.